-On 25 February 2016, the Pricing Authority approved the AMHCC Version 1.0.
-The AMHCC was implemented on a best endeavours basis from 1 July 2016.
+On 25 February 2016, the Pricing Authority approved AMHCC Version 1.0.
+AMHCC Version 1.0 was implemented on a best endeavours basis from 1 July 2016.

 The following materials are required to support implementation of AMHCC Version 1.0 and should be read in conjunction with this document: